Supreme Court of Kenya

 The Supreme Court of Kenya is the highest court in Kenya.
-It is established under Article 163 of the Kenyan Constitution.
-As the highest court in the nation, its decisions are binding and set precedent on all other courts in the country.
+It was established under Article 163 of the new Kenyan Constitution of 2010 as the highest court in the nation.
+Its decisions are binding and set precedent on all other courts in the country.

 Jurisdiction

 The Supreme Court has both original and appellate jurisdiction, as well as the jurisdiction to give advisory opinions.
 The Court has exclusive original jurisdiction to hear and determine disputes relating to the elections to the office of president arising under Article 140 of the Constitution.
 It has appellate jurisdiction to hear and determine appeals from the Court of Appeal and any other court or tribunal as prescribed by national legislation.

 Appeals can only be as a matter of right, where the case involves interpretation or application of the Constitution or a matter certified by the Supreme Court or the Court of Appeal as one that involves a matter of general public importance.
 The Supreme Court may review a certification by the Court of Appeal and either affirm, vary or overturn it.

 The Supreme Court has the jurisdiction to render advisory opinion at the request of the National Government, any state organ, or any county government with respect to any matter concerning County Governments.
-It can also determine the validity of a declaration of a state of emergency, an extension of such a declaration, or any legislation enacted in consequence of a declaration of a state of emergency.
+It can also determine the validity of a declaration of a state of emergency, an extension of such a declaration, or any legislation enacted in consequences of a declaration of a state of emergency.